Ildar-Daminov/Demand-response-coupled-with-DTR-of-transformers/README.md

-UPD (03  april 2022): The code and data for this article will be uploaded within next 7 days
+UPD (03  april 2022): This version of code allows to reproduce the majority of article results.
+However, some section are still under verifications and adjustments.
+The final version will be available during next two weeks.

 # Demand Response Coupled with Dynamic Thermal Rating for Increased Transformer Reserve and Lifetime
 <img align="left" alt="Coding" width="250" src="https://www.i3upgrade.eu/files/2021/07/logo-journal-energies.png">